 Each year on International Women's Day — March 8 — employers across industries make headlines by promoting their commitment to gender equality.
-Firms like Accenture and PwC publish timely reports and host events highlighting strategies for women's advancement in the workplace, while some companies develop campaigns and products honoring trailblazing women.
+Some companies publish timely reports and host events highlighting strategies for women's advancement in the workplace, while some companies develop campaigns and products honoring trailblazing women.

 At Fairygodboss, we love to see countless employers show up to draw attention to International Women’s Day.
-That said, we also know that only 61 percent of women who review their company on Fairygodboss say that they are treated fairly, 63 percent would recommend their company to another women, and 21 percent suggest they were not promoted equally to men.
-Fortunately, those numbers are up from last year, when just 53 percent of women said that they were treated fairly, and 57 percent said they would recommend their company to another women.
+That said, we also know that only 63% of women who review their company on Fairygodboss say that they are treated fairly, 65% would recommend their company to another women, and 21% percent suggest they were not promoted equally to men.

 Here are five strategies companies can exercise year-round to advance women in the workplace:

 Companies that want to get serious about helping women will make diversity as mission-critical as their other business goals.
 Setting targets like this makes success — and failure — measurable.
 Companies that share these goals publically also take an extra step to hold themselves accountable — and potentially inspire other companies to follow suit.

 Despite increased awareness of the gender pay gap, wage discrepancies persist within most companies.
 Compensation audits help companies understand where these discrepancies are — so they can take action to not only correct them but prevent them from happening.
 Employers can ensure accountability by promising to share pay audit results with their employees, as well as their plans for future pay transparency and equality practices.